-Net proved + probable reserves (2P) (%) Net proved + probable + possible reserves (3P) (%) Net total resource base (%) Comment Crude oil/ condensate/ natural gas liquids 65 0 57 Reserves are total company interest reserves, as reported in our Annual Information Form.
-Please note, that Vermilion does not report 3P reserves.
-The net total resources base is the total of the 2P reserves and risked best estimate of the contingent and prospective resources.
+probable Net proved + probable + possible reserves (3P) (%) Comment Crude oil/ condensate/ natural gas liquids 63 0 63 Reserves are net of royalty reserves, as reported in our Annual Information Form.
+Please note, that Vermilion does not report 3P reserves, contingent resources or prospective resources.
+The net total resources base is the total of the 2P reserves.
 For complete consolidated results, we encourage investors to review our financial reporting.
-Natural gas 35 0 43 Reserves are total company interest reserves, as reported in our Annual Information Form.
-Please note, that Vermilion does not report 3P reserves.
-The net total resources base is the total of the 2P reserves and risked best estimate of the contingent and prospective resources.
+Natural gas 37 0 37 Reserves are net of royalty reserves, as reported in our Annual Information Form.
+Please note, that Vermilion does not report 3P reserves, contingent resources or prospective resources.
+The net total resources base is the total of the 2P reserves.
 For complete consolidated results, we encourage investors to review our financial reporting.
 Oil sands (includes bitumen and synthetic crude) 0 0 0 Vermilion does not have bitumen or synthetic crude assets.